12 Most Valuable Coins Known To Us [As Of 2023]

 The Polish 1621 100 Ducats is perhaps the most valuable coin in Poland and quite possibly in Europe.
 The coin, though not explicitly stated, was minted to commemorate the Polish-Lithuanian victory over the Turks in the Battle of Khotyn in 1621.

-The Bust of king Sigismund III, in ornamented armor with the commander’s sash, can be seen on the coin’s obverse.
-On the reverse is the coat of arms of the Polish-Lithuanian Commonwealth under the House of Vasa.
+The obverse of the coin features a striking bust of King Sigismund III, adorned in ornate armor and wearing a commander’s sash.
+On the reverse, the coat of arms of the Polish-Lithuanian Commonwealth under the House of Vasa is depicted.

 9. 1792 Birch Cent